hengestone/chirp/doc/index.rst

     * No acknowledge

-    * But it shows that chirp is highly optimized, but still if the network delay is bigger star- or mesh-topology is the way to go.
+    * The test shows that chirp is highly optimized, but if the network delay is bigger star- or mesh-topology can improve throughput.

 .. _modes-of-operation: